Ultimate Guide to

 Reverb: An Introduction

-The massive advances in digital technology in the last few decades have made it easier than ever to replicate different types of reverb at the flick of a switch.
+The massive advances in digital technology during the last few decades have made it easier than ever to replicate different types of reverb at the flick of a switch.

 The term ‘reverb’ is short for reverberation, which in scientific terms means the persistence of sound after a sound is produced.
 When you clap in an empty room, the sound you hear coming back at you is a reverberation.